-Certificates issued by Certum within certum and ctnDomena domains contain the identifiers8 of certification policies, enabling relying parties to state if the application of certificate being verified by the party is in accordance with the declared purpose of the certificate.
-The declared purpose might be specified on the basis of values set in PolicyInformation structure of the extension certificatePolicies (of each certificate issued by Certum.
+Certificates issued by Certum within certum and ctnDomena domains contain the identifiers of certification policies, enabling relying parties to state if the application of certificate being verified by the party is in accordance with the declared purpose of the certificate.
+The declared purpose might be specified based on values set in PolicyInformation structure of the extension certificatePolicies (of each certificate issued by Certum).